Upgrade to Drupal 9 Before Drupal 7 and 8 Reach 'End of Life'

 Deprecated code will not be supported in Drupal 9, but there are ways to search your system and update identified code.
 Here’s a module for website admin to locate deprecated code: Upgrade Status module.

-If you’re on Drupal 7 or older, the best way to prepare would be to migrate your website to Drupal 8 as soon as possible to ensure your website will be Drupal 9 compatible so there is very little work left to do when it comes time for your upgrade.
+If you’re on Drupal 7, you can upgrade directly to Drupal 9.
+In many cases, this is a good option because it assures that your upgraded site will have maximum expected life.
+Another good option to prepare would be to migrate your website to Drupal 8 as soon as possible to ensure your website will be Drupal 9 compatible so there is very little work left to do when it comes time for your upgrade.

 There are three key tools used when migrating a Drupal 7 site to Drupal 8 or Drupal 9:

 - Drupal core provides the migrate module suite to execute data/content migrations from Drupal 7.
 This provides a good opportunity to build your site in the best way in Drupal 8 or Drupal 9 and import content to the right new places.

 - The Drupal 7 version of the Upgrade Status module summarizes the Drupal 8 or Drupal 9 availability of the modules currently in use.